jssteinberg/termcwd/README.md

 ## Install

-This script is lazy loaded by default.
 Install it with any Neovim/Vim package/plugin manager, or clone/download it to a "pack/\*/start" folder in `runtimepath` (`:h packages`).

+Termcwd is so light that lazy loading hardly matters, but still it's lazy loaded by default.
+Nothing special required on the installation part—as all (Neo)vim packages/plugins should aim for.

 ## Use